segmentio/segment-docs/src/connections/destinations/catalog/stormly/index.md

 4. Go to the [Stormly projects](https://www.stormly.com/projects) page, click **Set-Up Data** and under "Use tracking code from:" choose **Segment.com**.
 Copy the API key that appears.
 5. Enter the API Key you copied from the Stormly projects page in the Stormly destination settings in the Segment app.

+> info ""
-_Note:_ Tracked data becomes available in Stormly within seconds usually, but new projects become "active" only once at least 50 unique users are tracked.
+> Tracked data is usually available in Stormly within seconds.
+However, brand new projects are only  "active" once they have tracked at least 50 unique users.

 ## Page